-Dr. Ksusha Blacklock (Supervisor, CLBT and Neuromotor Teams)
+Dr. Ksusha Blacklock (Supervisor, Neuromotor and CLBT Teams and Integrated Education and Therapy [IET Program)

 Ksusha Blacklock received her Ph.D. in Clinical-Developmental Psychology from York University in 2016 and is a member of the College of Psychologists of Ontario.
+Dr.

-Dr. Blacklock provides services to the Child Development Team, both within the Neuromotor and Neuromuscular streams (e.g. clients with CP and other physical disabilities), as well as the Communication Behaviour and Learning Team.
-Dr. Blacklock provides assessment, diagnostic, and consultation services in the areas of learning disability, intellectual disability, attention deficit hyperactivity disorder, and autism spectrum disorders (ASD).
-She also co-leads cognitive behaviour therapy groups for children and adolescents with ASD and significant anxiety.
-In addition, Dr. Blacklock works as a clinical neuropsychologist on the Brain Injury Rehabilitation Team's (BIRT) Inpatient Program.
-In this role, her work involves neuropsychological assessments, behavioural intervention and behavioural consultation to the team, as well as supportive counselling for children and adolescents with acquired brain injuries.
-Dr. Blacklock has conducted research in the field of behavioural intervention for children with ASD.
+Blacklock provides services to the Child Development Team, both within the Neuromotor and the Communication Behaviour and Learning Teams.
+Dr. Blacklock provides assessment, diagnostic, and consultation services in the areas of learning disability, Intellectual Disability, attention deficit hyperactivity disorder, and Autism Spectrum Disorders (ASD).
+In addition, Dr. Blacklock is the Psychologist for the Bloorview School Authority IET Program.
+In this role, she provides assessments for children attending the Bloorview School, focusing on cognitive and academic challenges, in order to help plan for their educational programming and transition to community schools.
+She also consults with school staff and parents on behaviour management as well as socio-emotional challenges of the students.

-Dr. Jessica Brian (Supervisor, CLBT Team)
+Dr. Jessica Brian (Supervisor, CLBT Team and Bloorview Research Institute)

-Dr. Jessica Brian is a psychologist in the Child Development Program and Clinician-Investigator at the Bloorview Research Institute.
+Dr. Jessica Brian is a psychologist in the Child Development Program and Clinician Investigator at the Bloorview Research Institute.
 She also co-leads the Autism Research Centre and has academic appointments at the University of Toronto and OISE/UT.
 Dr. Brian received her Ph.D. in Psychology (Clinical-Developmental) from York University in 2000.
 She received intensive training in Applied Behaviour Analysis with children with Autism during her pre-doctoral internship at the Princeton Child Development Institute.
 Dr. Brian's interests in Autism research include understanding basic mechanisms of attention, as well as very early identification and intervention with high-risk toddlers.
 For several years, Dr. Brian has been involved in multi-site research programs aimed at identifying the earliest behavioural and genetic markers of Autism and related disorders.
-She has codeveloped and evaluated a very early prevention/intervention program for infants and toddlers with suspected Autism/ASD, and is currently involved in community extension of the program.
-In addition to her research work, Dr. Brian has a half-time clinical position on the main site, providing diagnostic and psychoeducational assessments of children with Autism Spectrum Disorders, Intellectual Disabilities, learning disabilities, and related complex needs.
+She has codeveloped and evaluated a very early prevention/intervention program (Social ABCs) for infants and toddlers with suspected Autism/ASD and is currently involved in community extension of the program.
+In addition to her research work, Dr. Brian has a half-time clinical position on the main site, providing diagnostic and psychoeducational assessments of children with Autism Spectrum Disorder, Intellectual Disabilities, learning disabilities, and related complex needs.